background

 The Lemp Cherokee Cave Map

 This is a complete map of the Lemp/Cherokee Cave following the 1940s excavations which significantly expanded the cave.
-This map is the result of a professional survey made of the cave just prior to the 1962 construction of Interstate 55 which cut off and destroyed a large section of the cave directly after this survey was completed.
+This map is the result of a professional survey made of the cave just prior to the construction of Interstate 55 circa 1964 which cut off and destroyed a large section of the cave directly after this survey was completed.
 Essentially, the area labeled "Cherokee Lake" was walled off below which the cave was destroyed and filled in order to provide a solid foundation for the new interstate above.
 To better illustrate, see this version, where the red line shows approximately where the cave now terminates at the highway.
 Both passages that had previously connected to Cherokee Lake now terminate at their respective sections of the same highway foundation wall.
 Drainage for the cave was routed via 12" pipes which run below the highway.
 There have long been rumors and speculation about where that drain passage may now lead on the other side of the highway.
 But that question was answered long ago; the persons who surveyed the cave followed the passageway as far as a human physically could, at which point it tapers off and is impassible.

 The Lemp Brewery copyright sublunar